 Non-Degree Seeking Admissions

 Students who do not plan to earn a degree from Trevecca may apply for admission through any of the following programs and may take one or more courses at Trevecca.
 A maximum of 16 semester hours may be earned in this status.
 Non-degree seeking status is not automatic and is usually granted for one term only except in special circumstances.
 Some statuses described below may be approved for exception on the limit of enrollment and of maximum hours earned upon written appeal to the Admissions Committee.
 Non-degree seeking students are prohibited by federal regulations from receiving federal financial assistance.
-The application fee for any non-degree seeking program is $25.00 (waived for electronic application).

 Individuals wishing to attend class presentations as a non-participant in a non-credit, non-degree seeking status may apply to audit a course.
 Audit is non-credit in all cases and flat-rate fees apply.
 Since all classes are not open for audit, students must have prior approval of the instructor and University registrar.
 Students taking courses for credit have priority over audit students for class entry.
 Therefore, audit students may register on a space-available basis only.
 Students may not audit private music lessons, trips, or courses in special degree programs.

 High school students, upon recommendation of the high school principal or counselor, may be granted dual enrollment admission during the junior or senior year in high school.
 Before dual admission is granted, the applicant must take the ACT or SAT and have the official qualifying scores sent to Trevecca’s Office of Admissions.
 An official partial high school transcript with a qualifying grade point average must also be submitted.
 Such students may take University classes while completing their high school diploma.